TomaszBednorz/OLED_Pong_game/README.md

 - User can choose limit of points in game
 - User can choose 3 letters nickname in game
 - User can check results of last 3 games
-- Game is a little bit harder every few seconds
+- Game is a harder after 10 and 20 seconds

 ## Bill of materials
 - STM32F072RB Nucleo